RiotGamesCookbooks/dirsrv-cookbook/README.md

 Name | Description | Type | Default
 -----|-------------|------|----------
-admin_domain | The name of the configuration directory domain.
-See 389DS docs. | String admin_credentials | See the 'Credentials' section below | String
+cfgdir_domain | The name of the configuration directory domain.
+See 389DS docs. | String cfgdir_credentials | See the 'Credentials' section below | String
 cfgdir_addr | The ip address that this service should listen on | String | node[:ipaddress]
 cfgdir_http_port | The http port that the admin service should listen on | 9830 cfgdir_ldap_port | The ldap port for the instance that the admin console service is running on | Integer | 389